-Volunteers contribute thousands of hours to Golden Spike National Historic Site each year.
-Retired couples, individuals, school groups, scouts, clubs and organizations - people just like you - donate their time and efforts to provide essential services at Golden Spike's visitor centers, with the cultural resource specialist, locomotive operations, and with the re-enactments.
-Our volunteers also contribute time upkeeping trails, eradicating invasive plants, cleaning park grounds, and assisting with park research projects.
+Volunteers contribute thousands of hours to Golden Spike National Historical Park each year.
+Retired couples, individuals, school groups, scouts, clubs and organizations - people just like you - donate their time and efforts to provide essential services at Golden Spike's visitor center.
+Volunteers may donate several months at a time or perhaps a few hours.
+Key services that the park needs are:

 P.O.
 Box 897